clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 ## 6. ChatAI Behaviour Configuration

-(ProcessChatAI – Setup / Settings → ChatAI)
+*(ProcessChatAI – Setup / Settings → ChatAI)*

+This section describes how ChatAI behaviour is configured through the ProcessChatAI interface.

+It covers monitoring, indexing, presentation, prompt construction, and input interpretation.
+These settings control *how ChatAI operates*, not what it is technically allowed to do at a system level.

+---

 ### 6.1 Dashboard